 I am a clinical psychologist who works with children, adolescents, and adults.
 I earned my undergraduate degree from the University of Southern California and a Master of Arts in forensic psychology from John Jay College of Criminal Justice in New York City.
 I then went on to earn a Ph.D. in clinical psychology from Fordham University and completed my pre-doctoral internship at the University of Massachusetts Medical School.
 I have trained in inpatient and forensic hospitals, community mental health clinics, and in a variety of medical settings (e.g., neuropsychology, primary care).
-At Soffer & Associates in addition to providing psychotherapy, I am the co-director of psychological assessment.
-In my clinical practice, I take a flexible and highly individualized approach to each client and work tirelessly to create a warm and collaborative environment.
+At Soffer & Associates I serve as clinical director and within the practice I also conduct both clinical and forensic assessments.
+In this work, I take a flexible and highly individualized approach to each client and work tirelessly to create a warm and collaborative environment.
 I enjoy working with people from all different backgrounds, helping them to gain a better understanding of their emotional, cognitive, and behavioral strengths as well as areas of growth.
-When I am not working directly with clients, I serve as both a clinical supervisor to psychology trainees and as an adjunct faculty member at Fairfield University.
+In addition to working directly with clients, I serve as a clinical supervisor to the psychology trainees who work at our practice.
 Relevant Trainings and Affiliations Dialectical Behavior Therapy (DBT) Intensive Training MMPI-2 RF Workshop Training in the use of SPJ Risk Assessment Instruments (HCR-20, PCL-R, START) Association for Psychological Science Member American Psychological Association Member (Divisions: Independent Practice, Psychology-Law)

 Select Awards and Grants American Psychology-Law Society Student Grants-in-Aid Award (2016) American Academy of Forensic Psychology Dissertation Grant in Applied Law/Psychology (2016) John Jay College of Criminal Justice Master’s Thesis Research Grant (2011)